avixityyt/sitemanager/README.md

 ## Site Manager
-🔗 Manage sites for your theme in backend and use with help of components to display them.

-Manage sites for your theme in admin backend and use with help of components to display them and/or use code to manage them + with help of components.
+🔗 Manage sites for your theme in admin backend and use with help of components to display them and/or use code to manage them + with help of components.

 ### NOTE
 > This is my first plugin, and it took a hot min to figure out, but more updates and fixes coming;